Locations:

 Test Details

-How does a TB (tuberculosis) test work?
+How does a tuberculosis test work?

 Both types of TB tests — the skin test and blood test — work by measuring your immune system’s response to antigens taken from the bacterium that causes TB: Mycobacterium tuberculosis.
-An antigen is any substance that causes your immune system to produce antibodies against it.
+An antigen is any substance that causes your immune system to produce a response against it.
 This means your immune system doesn’t recognize the substance and is trying to fight it off.

 How a TB skin test works